Otis (wrestler)

 Nikola Michal Bogojević (born December 21, 1991) is an American professional wrestler.
-He is signed to WWE, where he performs on the Raw brand under the ring name Otis and is a member of the Alpha Academy stable.
+He is signed to WWE, where he performs on the Raw brand under the ring name Otis and is one-half of the Alpha Academy with Akira Tozawa.

-After signing with WWE in 2016, he was assigned to their developmental brand NXT, teaming with Tucker Knight as part of Heavy Machinery.
+After signing with WWE in 2016, he was assigned to their developmental brand NXT, teaming with Tucker Knight as "Heavy Machinery".
 They were promoted to WWE's main roster in 2018.
-During his time on the main roster, Otis won the 2020 men's Money in the Bank ladder match and won the Raw Tag Team Championship as part of Alpha Academy with Chad Gable in 2022.
+During his time on the main roster, Otis won the 2020 men's Money in the Bank ladder match and won the WWE Raw Tag Team Championship with Chad Gable as "Alpha Academy" in 2022.

-Prior to his professional wrestling career, Bogojevic was an amateur wrestler, winning the 2008 Greco-Roman junior Nationals in his weight class, the national title in the 2011 Junior Pan-American Games, and a bronze medal in Greco-Roman wrestling at the 2014 Pan American Sports Festival, and was a prospect for the 2012 Olympic Games team, but was not chosen.
-In 2018, he was named the Rookie of the Year by Pro Wrestling Illustrated (PWI).
+Prior to his professional wrestling career, Bogojevic was an amateur wrestler, winning the 2008 Greco-Roman junior Nationals in his weight class, the national title in the 2011 Junior Pan American Games, and a bronze medal in Greco-Roman wrestling at the 2014 Pan American Sports Festival, and was a prospect for the 2012 Olympic Games team, but was not chosen.
+In 2018, he was named the PWI Rookie of the Year by Pro Wrestling Illustrated.

 Early life

 Nikola Bogojević was born on December 21, 1991, in Duluth, Minnesota, and grew up in Superior, Wisconsin.
-He is of Serbian descent and is a Christian.
+His father Zoran Bogojević was born in Yugoslavia and moved to the United States during the 1970s, naming his son after Nicholas I of Montenegro.
 Bogojević is dyslexic.

+Bogojević began amateur wrestling as a first-grader while his mother Kim was hospitalized from epilepsy.
+Trained by Joseph Reasbeck among others, he won various wrestling championships as a teenager.

 Amateur wrestling career

-Bogojević attended Superior High School, where he was a successful amateur wrestler; he was the 2010 285lb undefeated WIAA State Champion.
+Bogojević attended Superior High School, where he was a successful amateur wrestler; he was the 2010 285 lb undefeated WIAA State Champion.
 He was a champion at the 2009 Greco-Roman junior Nationals.
 He placed third at the 2009 Junior Freestyle championships.
 Originally committed to the University of Wisconsin, he wrestled at collegiate level for Augsburg University and Colorado State University-Pueblo.
-He won the national title in Greco-Roman wrestling at the Junior Pan-American Games in 2011 and a Greco-Roman bronze at the 2014 Pan American Sports Festival.
-He was at one point considered a prospect for the U.S. Greco-Roman wrestling team at the 2012 Summer Olympics and spent some time training at the Olympic Training Center in Colorado.
+He won the national title in Greco-Roman wrestling at the Junior Pan American Games in 2011 and a Greco-Roman bronze at the 2014 Pan American Sports Festival.
+He was at one point considered a prospect for the United States Greco-Roman wrestling team at the 2012 Summer Olympics and spent some time training at the Olympic Training Center in Colorado.